 The Doctor of Nursing Practice (DNP) program prepares nurses at the highest level of practice for the current health care environment based on a strong scientific foundation for practice; flexibility and emphasis on evidence-based practice, leadership, and organizational analysis; and analysis of the DNP Project.

 essential competencies delineated by the American Association of Colleges of

 - Scientific underpinning for practice

 systems leadership for quality improvement and systems thinking

 - Clinical scholarship and analytical methods for evidence-based practice

 - Information systems/technology and patient care technology for the

-- Health care policy for advocacy in health care
+- Health care policy for

 - Inter-professional collaboration for improving

 population health for improving the nation’s health

-- Advanced nursing practice
+- Advanced nursing

 DNP Project—9 Credit Hours